 Amboni Caves Tanzania

-Located nearly 8 km from Tanga town Tanzania, the Amboni Caves are the most extensive limestone caves in East Africa.
-They are located 8 km north of Tanga City in Tanzania off the Tanga – Mombasa road.
+Located nearly 8 km from Tanga town, Tanzania, the Amboni Caves are the most extensive limestone caves in East Africa.
+They are located 8 km north of Tanga City in Tanzania, off the Tanga-Mombasa road.
 The caves were formed about 150 million years ago during the Jurassic age.

 The Amboni caves are among the area’s most popular attractions and feature vast below-ground halls with towering formations.
-Visitors are advised to wear comfortable shoes and to bring a pocket-size camera since it’s cumbersome to bring a camera with a large lens as walking is through tight squeezes.

-The caves’ upkeep is under the Department of Antiquities in the ministry of natural resources and tourism.
+The caves’ upkeep is under the Department of Antiquities in the Ministry of Natural Resources and Tourism.

 Tanzania Travel Tips